 As these new stem cells grow, they restore the body's own blood cells.
 This type of procedure is commonly used for patients with myeloma after a few months of “induction” (initial) chemotherapy.
 Myeloma is the leading indication for this type of transplant in the United States.
 City of Hope is following the lead of many centers and performing this procedure in the day hospital.
 This allows patients to maintain a more normal quality of life and balance during their transplant rather than being confined to a transplant unit.

 In some situations, an allogeneic transplant strategy is preferred, especially if the autologous transplant fails to control the disease.
 Allogeneic transplants use stem cells from a matched donor.
 Sometimes, a sibling is an ideal donor but, in many cases, a matched unrelated donor with a similar genetic type as the patient will be used.

 Researchers now understand that the new immune system carried within the transplanted donor stem cells may help fight the cancer.
-This is known as the “graft-versus-tumor” effect, and is important in transplants for myeloma.
+This is known as the graft-versus-tumor effect, and is important in transplants for myeloma.

-Ways to reduce allogeneic transplant-related complications are being studied, including less intensive "non-myeloablative" strategies (“mini-HCT” or “mini transplant”).
+Ways to reduce allogeneic transplant-related complications are being studied, including less intensive non-myelomablative strategies (“mini-HCT” or “mini transplant”).
 These have a reduced risk of side effects because the initial chemotherapy or radiation doses are much lower.
 The success of this kind of transplant depends in part on the graft-versus-tumor effect of the donor stem cells.